``A`` Company Memories in Vietnam

 Most of us waiting to go to the field stayed around our bunk beds and did not hang out at the clubs.
 We shared care packages, letters from girls, talked to old timers if they would.
 But we did not talk to each other about what was ahead of us, we were cherries, we knew nothing and that was why the field grunts kept us at arms length.

-Buddies were the guys you went to your unit with or your squad, who almost had to accept you, however, you had to earn everyones repect by humping the boonies, pulling your own weight, not falling asleep on guard duty, holding you own in combat and taking what everyone else was.
+Buddies were the guys you went to your unit with or your squad, who almost had to accept you.
+However, you had to earn everyone’s respect by humping the boonies, pulling your own weight, not falling asleep on guard duty, holding your own in combat and taking what everyone else was.

 I Remember … A convoy of trucks and tanks moving 1/327 from Phang Rang and being sniped at along the way.

-1/327 setting up temporary rear base camp in large open field with A Co using mountainards to fill sandbags.
+1/327 setting up temporary rear base camp in large open field with A Co using Montagnards to fill sandbags.
 Piss tubes in the ground at a 45 degree angle. ‘

 First experience with blood, and death and that stayed with me because I was going to the boonies shortly.